timescale/docs/timescaledb/how-to-guides/migrate-data/same-db.md

     INSERT INTO new_table
       SELECT * FROM old_table;
     ```
-1. If you created your new table without indexes in Step 1, recreate your
+1. If you created your new table without indexes, recreate your indexes now.
-    indexes.

 </procedure>